Sturgis, Mississippi: Education

 The Town of Sturgis is served by the Starkville Oktibbeha Consolidated School District.
 West Oktibbeha County Elementary School (formerly Sturgis Elementary School) is in Sturgis.
 All residents are zoned to Armstrong Middle School and Starkville High School in Starkville.

 It was previously in the Oktibbeha County School District, and Sturgis had its own schools, including Sturgis High School, which was merged with Maben High School to form West Oktibbeha County High School.
 In 2013, the Mississippi Legislature passed a bill requiring that all Oktibbeha County schools be merged into the Starkville School District.

 In 2015 the West Oktibbeha County High School in Maben, which served Sturgis, consolidated into Starkville High.

 Sturgis is served by the Starkville-Oktibbeha County Public Library System which operateas the Sturgis Public Library.

+East Mississippi Community College is the community college of Oktibbeha County.

 Sturgis South Bike Rally

 For fourteen straight years, taking advantage of the built-in name recognition of the Sturgis Motorcycle Rally in Sturgis, South Dakota, Sturgis was home to the annual Sturgis South Bike Rally, which drew crowds of as many as 20,000 people.
 After being discontinued due to a funding conflict between rally organizers and local government from 2011-2013, the rally resumed in 2014.